David-Haim/concurrencpp/README.md

     /*
         Queries the status of *this.
-        The return value is any of result_status::idle, result_status::value or result_status::exception.
+        The returned value is any of result_status::idle, result_status::value or result_status::exception.
         Throws concurrencpp::errors::empty_result if *this is empty.
     */
     result_status status() const;